Code of Conduct

 - Do not post adult content, including pictures containing nudity, or unwelcome sexual attention (including sexualized comments or jokes).

 - Do not post spam.
-A toot that is nothing other than a link constitutes spam, as does any overly commercial self-promotion.
+Toots that are nothing other than a link and/or contain an inordinate number of hashtags constitute spam, as does any overly commercial self-promotion.
 (It is fine, however, to toot about your own projects and share what you are excited to be working on — just keep the toot itself interesting).

 - Do not use automated tools to toot without participating in the community.
 It is fine to post with an automated tool (e.g., a Twitter cross-poster) so long as you are an active member of the Fosstodon community and respond to replies you receive here.
 However, unmonitored accounts that post automatically are not acceptable.